 We use several third-party contractors located throughout Asia for a portion of the assembly and testing of our products.
 We also rely on outside wafer foundries for a portion of the wafer fabrication of our analog and smart battery management products.
 Although we have reduced our dependence on third-party contractors over time, the disruption or termination of any of these sources could harm our business and operating results.
 Our use of third parties involves some reduction in our level of control over the portions of our business that we subcontract.
-Our future operating results could suffer if any third-party contractor were to experience financial, operations or production difficulties or situations when demand exceeds capacity, or if they were unable to maintain manufacturing yields, assembly and test yields and costs at approximately their current levels.
-In such case, we may not be able to qualify additional manufacturing sources for our products on a timely manner or at all, and such arrangements, if any, may not be on favorable terms to us.
+Our future operating results could suffer if any third-party contractors when demand exceeds capacity, or if they were unable to maintain manufacturing yields, assembly and test yields and costs at approximately their current levels.
+In such case, we may not be able to qualify additional manufacturing sources for our products on a timely manner or at all, and such arrangements, if any may not be on favorable terms to us.